shigeru ban architects: emergency shelter partitions for japan

-information about donating to the project can be found on the studio’s ‘japan earthquake‘ page.
+shigeru ban architects is distributing cardboard partition systems to the gymnasiums currently functioning throughout tohoku as emergency shelters. information about donating to the project can be found on the studio’s ‘japan earthquake‘ page.

 the lack of privacy at disaster evacuation sites frequently contributes to further emotional distress among the individuals and families there. shigeru ban’s cardboard-based modular partition system provides an fast, low cost, and flexible solution to this problem.

 these photographs show their early experiments with cardboard-based modular shelter design.